zWolfrost/viscrape/README.md

 Supports:
 - Webpage screenshots (with cropping that uses a GUI)
-- Web browser extensions (you may use an adblocker)
+- Web browser extensions (uBlock origin shipped by default, for webpage consistency purposes)
 - Cookies loading (to scrape webpages that require authentication)
 - Customization arguments (zoom, interval seconds)